joannakl/cs102/_includes/daily/rec1.markdown

 	have to register with you NYU email address - the version that contains your NetID) -->
-- __Gradescope__, you will be automatically added when the rosters on NYU Classes and Gradescope are synchronized (you/we have to register with your NYU email address - the version that contains your NetID, not any of its aliases - otherwise your grades will not properly appear on NYU Classes)
+- __Gradescope__, you will be automatically added when the rosters on NYU Classes and Gradescope are synchronized (you/we have to register with your NYU email address that is listed in NYU Classes - otherwise your grades will not properly appear on NYU Classes)
 - __Piazza__, you can [self register]({{site.piazza_signup}}), if you did not get the invitation